Spinal fusion: Axial Lumbar Interbody Fusion (AxiaLIF)

 AxiaLIF is a minimally invasive spinal fusion to treat disc problems in the low back.
 Fusion stabilizes the spine to stop the painful motion and decompress pinched nerves.
 Through a small incision at the tailbone, the damaged disc is removed and a rod placed to correct the spacing between the vertebrae.
 During healing, the bones will fuse together.
-The major back muscles are avoided, so recovery is quicker.
-It can be performed outpatient; some patients go home the same day.
+The back muscles are avoided, so recovery is quicker.

 What is AxiaLIF spinal fusion?